hanzo2001/dgpad/README.md

 - The contents of the file are **EVAL**ed and the defined macros are supposed to populate `Interpreter.$macros`.
 - **Interpreter** adds the macros to the `Canvas.MacrosManager` which generates a `Macro` for each one.

+Currently, the interpreter is completely broken.
+I'm trying to grasp a full understanding of the inner workings of this monstruous string evaluator.
+The most likely route will be to leave the original interpreter alone and start a V2 model for further implementation.

 ## Global vars

 ##### $BODY\_SCRIPT